 For Paola Voci, moving around a lot during lectures is a very important aspect of the way she teaches.

-Dr Voci is a Senior Lecturer in the Department of Languages and Cultures.
-She teaches Chinese language and culture, as well as a paper on Chinese cinema.
+Dr Voci is an Associate Professor and Head of Department in the Department of Languages and Cultures, and also the President of NZASIA (the New Zealand Association of Asian Studies).
+She teaches Chinese language and culture, as well as Asian Studies.
 Dr Voci completed her undergraduate degree in Venice, and went on to study film theory and history at the Beijing Film Academy.
 She gained her PhD from Indiana University in the United States.
 Before coming here, she spent time at a couple of American universities, "where the classes were a lot bigger than what I have now.

 "I like to have very interactive lectures when I'm teaching, so I move among the students while I'm talking and encourage participation.
 I also use a lot of visual aids - which is not surprising, I guess, since my area of interest is visual culture - and I make sure there is plenty of interactive time in class.
 This kind of approach is especially important for teaching language."